-The top 10 most frequently stolen vehicles in Canada are:
+Top 10 most frequently stolen vehicles in canada in 2011

 According to IBC, the number of stolen vehicles showing up at the ports is down.
 The bad news?
 Stolen vehicles are being re-sold locally, and IBC is urging consumers to use caution when buying used vehicles or parts, especially those on the high end of the market.